Cognigy/Documentation/docs/voice-gateway/technical-capabilities.md

 - Answering machine detection.
 - Configurable music on hold.
 - Configurable Atmosphere Sounds playing in the background of the conversation.
+- Configurable Silence Overlay playing when a prolonged silence occurs during the call.

 ### Call Management